Mädchen Amick: Career

 In 1993, Amick was cast as Lena Mathers in the feature film Dream Lover, a thriller in which she co-starred with James Spader.
 In 1995, she and Spader were reunited in the TV movie The Courtyard.
 That same year, Amick appeared in the romantic comedy French Exit.
 In 1996, Amick was cast in the science fiction thriller Bombshell.
 Amick's return to network television came in the fall of 1995 with the much-publicized CBS primetime soap opera Central Park West.
 In 1997, she appeared in the film Wounded.
 In 1998, Amick costarred for one season in the reboot of Fantasy Island on ABC alongside Malcolm McDowell.

 After a decade of roles that failed to ignite the publicity Twin Peaks had, Amick gradually became a noticeable face in television with recurring roles on Gilmore Girls, ER, Jake in Progress, and Joey.
 In 2006, Amick was a regular in the sitcom Freddie, which was subsequently canceled.

 Amick guest-starred in a number of episodes of the serial thriller Kidnapped on NBC, playing a strange and deadly assassin.
 She also had a recurring role in the second season of Dawson's Creek as the lead character's substitute film studies teacher.
 In 2007, she had a lead role in the short-lived CBS musical series Viva Laughlin.

-Amick had a recurring role in season 2 of Gossip Girl as Nate Archibald's "cougar" love interest, and she also appears in the second season of the Showtime series Californication.
+Amick had a recurring role in season 2 of Gossip Girl, and she also appears in the second season of the Showtime series Californication.
 In 2008, Amick starred as Christian Slater's wife on the NBC series My Own Worst Enemy.
 In 2010, Amick played Danielle Marchetti on the FX series Damages.

 In 2011, she appeared in the post-apocalyptic film Priest.
 In 2013, Amick began starring in the Lifetime supernatural drama Witches of East End opposite Julia Ormond, Rachel Boston and Jenna Dewan.
 Amick's character Wendy Beauchamp was originally a guest star, but she became a permanent character after shooting the pilot episode.
 On August 6, 2015, Amick joined the cast of American Horror Story: Hotel as a mother whose son is ailing.
-Since 2017, Amick has starred as Alice Cooper, Betty Cooper's mother, on the CW television series Riverdale.
+From 2017 to 2023, Amick starred as Alice Cooper, Betty Cooper's mother, on the CW television series Riverdale.

 Personal life

 Amick married her boyfriend of 8 years, David Alexis, on December 16, 1995.
-Together they have two children: son Sylvester Time Amick-Alexis and daughter Mina Tobias Amick-Alexis (known professionally as Mina Tobias).
-Tobias, a musician, released her single "Freedom" in 2018, the music video for which pays homage to Twin Peaks.
+Together they have two children.